TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set or update the User Cert Validity Days

 The user certificate validity days is the number of days a user certificate will be valid for before it expires.
+The default value is 365 days.

 To set the user certificate validity days, run the following command in a PowerShell terminal window: